seppwc/Blog-Posts/FJSUTH-01-Introduction.md

 main();
 ```

-ok granted... its alot more boiler plater than express proper...but hear me out...
+ok granted... its alot more boiler plate-y than express proper...but hear me out...

 Lets write a boring list of all the parts I had to create for this simple hello world to work. (because if theres one thing people like...it's reading lists...)